rthorntn/T-Knob/README.md

 Smartknob also uses ESP32, TMC6300 (motor driver) & MT6701 (magnetic angle encoder)...

-I'm not a coder so if anyone can help, please add to the Discussions.
+I should say, I'm not a coder.

+If you're interested please post in Discussions.

 ~~~
 Tasks